thewca/wca-regulations-compiler/README.md

 `wrc path/to/wca-regulations --target=check`
 - To build the html to the `build` directory:
 `wrc path/to/wca-regulations --target=html --output=build`
-- When building translation it's necessary to provide the language (eg: for Latex stuff):
+- When building translation it's necessary to provide the language (to choose the appropriate font/pdf names):
 `wrc path/to/wca-regulations-translations/french --language=french --target=pdf --output=build`
 - Check that a translation matches exactly the original rules:
 `wrc path/to/wca-regulations-translations/french --diff=path/to/wca-regulations`

+You can also take a look at the travis [script](https://github.com/cubing/wca-regulations-translations/blob/master/travis.sh) used in the translations repository.

 ## Running from the sources